Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 AASM ICSD-3 · Benjafield (2019)What Your STOP-BANG Score Actually Means

-Three clinical risk tiers — each with validated OSA probability, cardiovascular implications, and AASM-aligned next steps.
+Three risk tiers — each with an approximate OSA probability range and AASM-aligned next steps.

-One in three Americans over 40 falls in this range — and most have never been evaluated.
-A moderate score warrants GP discussion and often a home sleep test (HST), which insurance now covers in most US states following the 2024 CMS expansion.
-Women disproportionately appear here — the AASM 2026 update highlighted that women with moderate STOP-BANG scores have higher-than-expected AHI due to hormonal effects on airway tone during peri-menopause and post-menopause.
-Next step: Schedule GP appointment within 4 weeks.
-Request home sleep test referral.
-Source: AASM Guidelines (2017, updated 2026); CMS Coverage Expansion (2024).
+A meaningful share of American adults over 40 fall in this range — and many have never been evaluated.
+A moderate score warrants a GP discussion and often a home sleep test (HST), which many US insurers now cover.
+Women disproportionately appear here — hormonal changes around perimenopause and menopause can raise airway collapsibility.
+Next step: Schedule a GP appointment within 4 weeks and request a home sleep test referral.
+Source: AASM Guidelines (2017).

-This range carries 100% sensitivity for severe OSA in all 15 validation studies.
-Per the 2026 AASM systematic review, individuals with AHI above 30 show tau protein accumulation comparable to early Alzheimer’s pathology.
-This is a medical emergency that happens quietly in your bedroom every night.
+This range carries 100% sensitivity for severe OSA across validation studies.
+Left unaddressed, this level of risk compounds — cardiovascular strain builds night after night whether or not it’s noticed.
 Next step: Contact your GP or a sleep medicine specialist within 1–2 weeks.
-Ask specifically for a polysomnography referral.
-Source: Chung et al. (2008); AASM Systematic Review (2026).
+Ask specifically for a polysomnography or home sleep test referral.
+Source: Chung et al. (2008).

-Sleep Apnea Symptoms — The Full Picture Most Doctors Miss
+Sleep Apnea Symptoms — The Full Picture Many People Miss

-OSA presents very differently in men versus women — and the “classic” snoring-and-choking picture reflects only about 40% of patients.
+OSA presents differently in men versus women — the “classic” snoring-and-choking picture reflects only part of the patient population.

 - Loud, chronic snoring (louder than talking)